Shak789/NHL-Clutch-Goalscorers/README.md

 After the transformation, the model still undervalued some players who performed better in close and tied situations than their metrics suggest.
 While influential points are often viewed negatively, they can show which players perform better under pressure than their stats suggest.

 #### Prediction Intervals
-95% prediction intervals were generated for each player.
+95% prediction intervals are generated for each player.
 If actual clutch scores fall outside the intervals, this indicates that clutch performance is significantly different from expectations.
 The intervals are generated using a bootstrap procedure with resampled residual noise, which ensures that the intervals reflect randomness in clutch performance.
-Approximately 5% of players fall outside range.
+Approximately 5% of players are outside range.

 #### SHAP Values
 SHAP values were calculated to explain which features most influenced each player's prediction.
 Due to the extremely high VIF values, multicollinearity may still be present even when using ridge regression.
 Therefore, SHAP is used with **feature_perturbation = "correlation_dependent"**.
 This accounts for correlations between the features when determining their contributions.
 Therefore, SHAP values will better reflect the true conditional contribution of each feature, rather than being distorted by multicollinearity.